 Make sure to not press or squeeze the brewed coffee grounds – this will extract the bitter flavors we are hoping to avoid.
 Working in batches helps this process greatly.

-Plan at least thirty minutes of time for proper staining to take place.
+Plan at least thirty minutes of time for proper straining to take place.
 Let gravity do all the work.

 Cold brew extracts all the deliciousness of coffee with none of the acidity or bitterness that shows up with drip brew, and this is all done via cold extraction.